socek/quackquack/README.md

 obj = read_driver.get_by_id(1)
 ```

-Or something like that.
-All code which involves saving/reading from database
+Or go to class and check available methods.
+All code which involves
-should be whitn method inside Read or Write driver.
+saving/reading from database should be whitn method inside Read or Write driver.